WeR-stats/uk_geography/README.md

 Datasets and boundaries used in various workshops and shiny apps of the [WeR meetup](https://www.meetup.com/WeR-stats/)

 ## Datasets
+Binary [fst](https://cran.r-project.org/package=fst) format files for the efficient storage and quick retrieval of [data.table]() datasets:

-  - `postcodes`: lookup table to connect postcodes to one of the lowest level areas:
+  - `postcodes`: lookup table to connect each live or terminated postcode in the UK to one of the two lowest level *Census Area*:
     - [Output Areas (OA)](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography#output-area-oa)
     - [Workplace Zones (WZ)](https://www.ons.gov.uk/methodology/geography/ukgeographies/censusgeography#workplace-zone-wz)
     It's been built using the `ONSPD_FEB_2019_UK` csv file included in the [ONS Postcode Directory (February 2019)](https://geoportal.statistics.gov.uk/items/ons-postcode-directory-february-2019) distribution.
+The process can be found [here]().
-  - `output_areas`: lookup table to connect every output area in the UK to some of its higher level hierarchy It's been built using mainly the csv files contained in the subfolder `documents` included in the [ONS Postcode Directory (February 2019)](https://geoportal.statistics.gov.uk/items/ons-postcode-directory-february-2019) distribution.
+  - `output_areas`: lookup table to connect every output area in the UK (count of 232,296) to some of its higher level hierarchy.
+It's been built mainly using lookup tables from the ONS website, but some of the connections have used an aggregation process starting from the above postcode file.
+The process can be found [here]().
-  - `workplace_zones`: lookup table to connect every workplace zone in the UK to some of its higher level hierarchy
+  - `workplace_zones`: lookup table to connect every workplace zone in the UK to some of its higher level hierarchy.
+The process can be found [here]().
-  - `locations`: names and centroids related to higher level areas than output area and workplace zone
+  - `locations`: names and centroids related to higher level areas than output area and workplace zone.
+It's been built using some of the csv files contained in the subfolder `Documents` included in the [ONS Postcode Directory (February 2019)](https://geoportal.statistics.gov.uk/items/ons-postcode-directory-february-2019) distribution.
+The process can be found [here]().

 ## Boundaries
 Binary [rds](https://www.rdocumentation.org/packages/base/versions/3.5.3/topics/readRDS) format files for boundaries in [sp]() format at 20% simplification (using [rmapshaper]())